 Comet relationships bring variety and continuity.
 They are new and old at the same time.
 They offer me a way to explore myself in connection with someone that is slightly different to the person I connected with last time.
 They are spacious and flexible and nourishing.
 They allow me to be intensely close to people I could never live with or have more entangled relationships with because of incompatibilities that would arise.
 The most important healing of my life has occurred with the help of comet partners, and I would never devalue these relationships by suggesting that they aren’t ‘proper relationships’ or that there is no expectation of continuity.
 They certainly queer expectations of what relationships should look like, being a far cry from the ideal of monogamous marriage, but I think that might be exactly what I like about them!

-If you’d like to learn emotional & relationship skills to cope with difficult stuff that comes up in relationships you can sign up one of my courses or workshops.
-More information here.
+If you’d like to learn emotional & relationship skills to cope with difficult stuff that comes up in non-monogamous relationships you can join my subscription for quirky queers and cultural renegades.
+Find out more here…